Honoring and Celebrating Women

 Born into slavery, Harriet escaped from the South through the Underground Railroad, traveling over 90 miles.
 She returned to the Underground Railroad as a “conductor” to help other enslaved people.
 With her code name, “Moses,” Harriet carried out 13 rescue missions, helping roughly 70 people escape to freedom.

-She was active in the abolitionist and social justice movements, where she often gave speeches on women’s issues, including advocating for the right to vote.
+She was active in the abolitionist and social justice movements, giving speeches on women’s issues, including advocating for the right to vote.

-Ms. Tubman served as a cook, nurse, scout, and spy for the North, where, along with Colonel James Montgomery of the Union Army, she led a military operation that freed over 700 enslaved people in South Carolina.
+Ms. Tubman served as a cook, nurse, scout, and spy for the North.
+Along with Colonel James Montgomery of the Union Army, she led a military operation that freed over 700 enslaved people in South Carolina.

 In 2021, she was inducted into the U.S. Army Military Intelligence Corps Hall of Fame for her work with the Union Army during the Civil War.

-Ms. Tubman has two national parks named after her: The Harriet Tubman Underground Railroad National Historical Park, in Maryland, where she was born, and the Harriet Tubman National Historic Park, in Albany, New York, where she lived until her death in 1913.
+Two national parks are named after Ms. Tubman: the Harriet Tubman Underground Railroad National Historical Park in Maryland, where she was born, and the Harriet Tubman National Historic Park in Albany, New York, where she lived until her death in 1913.

 Edith Windsor

 Edith Windsor was a plaintiff in the Defense of Marriage Act (a.k.a.
 DOMA).
-She sued the United States government for not recognizing her partner, Thea Spyer, who died in 2009, as her partner.
-Because their marriage was not recognized as legitimate, the government said she needed to pay estate taxes estimated at $350,000.
+She sued the United States government for not recognizing her partner, Thea Spyer, who died in 2009.
+Because the government did not recognize their marriage as legitimate, it required her to pay an estimated $350,000 in estate taxes.

-Her court battle led to the Supreme Court, which ruled that DOMA was unconstitutional for not recognizing same-sex marriages.
+Her battle reached the Supreme Court, which ruled DOMA was unconstitutional for failing to recognize same-sex marriages.

-Ms. Windsor’s struggle and this landmark victory led the path to legalizing same-sex marriages.
-She was also an activist for the LGBTQAI community and championed women in the tech industry.
+This landmark victory paved the way for legalizing same-sex marriages.
+Ms. Windsor was also an activist in the LGBTQAI community, and she supported women in the tech industry.

 Judy Heumann

 Judy contracted polio and began using a wheelchair as a young child.
 At five years old, her school sent her home because they considered her wheelchair a fire hazard.
-This type of discrimination had a profound impact on her and inspired her to create change.
+This type of discrimination profoundly impacted her and inspired her to create change.

 Ms. Heumann is known as the “Mother of Disability Rights.”
-She helped develop and pass several disabilities laws, including Section 504 of the Rehabilitation Act, which “prohibits discrimination on the basis of disability in programs conducted and funded by the government.”
-This was the first civil rights disability law enacted in the United States.
-It became law in 1973.
+She helped develop and pass several disability laws, including Section 504 of the Rehabilitation Act, which “prohibits discrimination based on disability in programs conducted and funded by the government.”
+This was the first civil rights disability law enacted in the United States and became law in 1973.

 “Some people say that what I did changed the world,” Huemann wrote, “But really, I simply refused to accept what I was told about who I could be.
 And I was willing to make a fuss about it.”